Alfresco/alfresco-js-api/README.md

 getNodeChildren(fileOrFolderId, opts)

 >Minimal information for each child is returned by default.
-You can use the include parameter to return addtional information. returns a promise with the Info about the children of the node if resolved and {error} if rejected.
+You can use the include parameter to return additional information. returns a promise with the Info about the children of the node if resolved and {error} if rejected.

 ```javascript